MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-manager.md

 []

 Side by side with the ***Bring Data*** button you will find three more buttons.
 We will explore these from left to right:
 - ***Refresh***: Refreshing the dataset you have selected from the left menu will pull any changes that were made to this dataset at the source.
-It's recommended to frequently use this functionality with datasets that are frequently change and vice versa.
+It's recommended to use this functionality with regard to datasets that frequently change.
 - ***Options***:
 - ***Combine Tables***: This options enables you to merge two datasets into a single dataset prior to completing the data ingestion

-The last functionalty that is available in this page is of adding processing steps to the selected dataset.
-As shown below, you can add customized functions as steps in the right part of the screen:
+The last functionalty that is available in this page is of editing the

 []